cedadev/jasmin-workshop/exercises/ex03_transfers.md

     Each Group Workspace has its own group.
 In this case, it's `gws_workshop`.
 You can check that you belong to that group with the following command:
     ```
     $ groups
-    users workshop
+    users gws_workshop
     ```
     Now we can change the group ownership of the files and directories (all in one go) to `workshop` with the `chgrp` command:
     ```
-    $ chgrp -R workshop mydata
+    $ chgrp -R gws_workshop mydata
     ```
     Now all the files/directories belong to the workshop group, but we haven't yet granted read permission to other people in the group.
-Since files need to be `rw-r-----` (640) and directories need to be (rwxr-x---) (755), we could set these at the top level as follows,
+Since files need to be `rw-r-----` (`640`) and directories need to be (`rwxr-x---`) (`755`), we could set these at the top level as follows,
     ```
     chmod -R g+rX mydata
     ```